Exploring Death Valley, visiting the Grand Canyon, ice skating at The Cosmopolitan – these are the best things to do in Las Vegas in winter!

 That doesn’t mean for one second you should discount Las Vegas in winter.
 I’d actually argue it’s one of the best times to visit.
 And I’m about to tell you why.

 First of all, for the more traditional winter travellers among us, no one does a party like Vegas.
+It’s one of the things the States is famous for.
 And that means the holiday celebrations are out in full force, with events and decorative displays all along the city.

 Secondly, Las Vegas is located in a beyond brilliant location for outdoor activities: hiking, road trips, the lot.